Pudhiya Mugam

 Pudhiya Mugam is a 1993 Indian Tamil-language thriller film directed by Suresh Chandra Menon.
 It stars Revathi, Menon and Vineeth.
 The film featured music by A. R. Rahman.
-This marked the debut film of Menon and remained his only film until he acted in Solo (2017), 24 years later.
+This was the debut film of Menon and remained his only film until he acted in Solo (2017), 24 years later.

-Pudhiya Mugam is an adaptation of the television miniseries Twist of Fate, which tells the story of an assassin who undergoes plastic surgery and becomes a member of the army, and a hero for them while revisiting his past.
+Pudhiya Mugam is an adaptation of the British television miniseries Twist of Fate, which tells the story of an assassin who undergoes plastic surgery and becomes a member of the army, and a hero for them while revisiting his past.
 It was released on 28 May 1993.
 The film was loosely remade in Hindi as Vishwavidhaata (1997).

 Plot

-Raja and his fiancée, while romancing in Sri Lanka witnesses a murder which results in the death of his fiancée.
-He avenges her death by killing the people responsible, and becomes an assassin, and is on the run from the police.
-He undergoes extensive plastic surgery on his face and leaves for Chennai, India to start a new life with a new face and identity.
+While romancing in Sri Lanka, Raja Rajeswaran and his fiancée witness a murder, which results in the fiancée's death.
+Raja avenges her death by killing the people responsible, becomes an assassin, and is on the run from the police.
+He undergoes extensive plastic surgery on his face and leaves for Chennai, India, to start a new life with a new face and identity, Shivashankar.

-When the assassin reaches Chennai Airport, he foils a terrorist attempt and saves the lives of a group of children.
-Later, he meets Anjali, falls in love and marries her.
-Thanks to his heroism, the assassin is accepted into the Indian Army and rises in rank through the years.
+When Shiva reaches Chennai Airport, he foils a terrorist attempt and saves the lives of a group of children.
+Later, he meets Anjali, falls in love, and marries her.
+Because of his heroism, Shiva is accepted into the Indian Army and rises in rank through the years.

-A few years later, the couple's grown up son, Hari, now resembles his father's pre-surgery days.
-The son meets his father's old terrorist accomplices in the airport by chance on his return from the US.
-The accomplices identify him and, curious, they follow Hari and find the truth about the assassin and his new life.
-As they learn that the assassin is now a high-ranking officer who has access to the army's secrets, they blackmail him into handing some over to them.
+A few years later, the couple's grown-up son, Hari, resembles Shiva's pre-surgery days.
+Shiva meets Hari's old terrorist accomplices at the airport by chance on his return from the US.
+The accomplices identify him and, curious, follow Hari and realize the truth about Shiva and his new life.
+As they learn that Shiva is now a high-ranking officer with access to the army's secrets, they blackmail him into handing some over to them.

-Meanwhile, the son goes for a vacation to Sri Lanka with his girlfriend.
-There he learns about his father's earlier life, and hates him.
-On return to his homeland he tries to file a case on him, which is stopped by his family friend ACP Shekar.
+Meanwhile, Hari goes for a vacation to Sri Lanka with his girlfriend.
+There, he learns about his father's earlier life and hates him.
+On returning to his homeland, he tries to file a case against him, which is stopped by his family friend ACP Shekar.

-The assassin, now a changed man, and realising that his son has discovered his past life, writes a letter to his friend Shekar revealing everything, and goes to meet the terrorists alone.
-But instead of army secrets, he brings an explosive device which detonates killing the terrorists and himself.
+Shiva, now a changed man, and realising that his son has discovered his past life, writes a letter to Shekar revealing everything and goes to meet the terrorists alone.
+However, instead of army secrets, he brings an explosive device, which detonates, killing the terrorists and himself.
 With only his wife not knowing the truth about a man who changed his ways and repented, the assassin is hailed as a hero who died killing the terrorists.
-His wife is not informed about his past life by his son as advised by Shekar.
+Shekar advises Hari not to inform his mother about his father's past life.